nhrrob/nhrrob-popular-ranking/readme.txt

 Yes.
 That's what this plugin is doing.
 We display all of your plugins with ranking in a table.
 Gives you an easy way to see the improvements and make decisions.

-= How does star ranking work? =

-It ranks plugins based on their 5 stars.

 = Taking time on first load =

 Yes, it fetches data on the first load.
 Then we cache everything.
 We have plans to use cron jobs soon.